osmlab/atlas-checks/docs/maproulette_upload.md

 * **outputPath** (optional) - Path to store text file of new challenge ids
 * **checkinComment** (optional) - Value of Changeset check in comment
 * **checkinCommentPrefix** (optional) - Prefix added to default check in comment of [prefix ISO - CheckName]
+* **undiscoverableChallenges** (optional) - Check names listed here are made into undiscoverable challenges.
+If you define this, leave discoverableChallenges undefined.
+Supply a comma-delimited list for cherry-picking undiscoverable challenges (in which case all other checks are converted to discoverable challenges), or an empty string to make all challenges undiscoverable, or do not define.
+If undefined, checks in discoverableChallenges are made discoverable, but if discoverableChallenges is null, all challenges are made undiscoverable.
+* **discoverableChallenges** (optional) - Check names listed here are made into discoverable challenges.
+If you define this, leave undiscoverableChallenges undefined.
+Supply a comma-delimited list for cherry-picking discoverable challenges (in which case all other checks are converted to undiscoverable challenges), or an empty string to make all challenges discoverable, or do not define.
+If undefined, see undiscoverableChallenges.
+* **discoverableProject** (optional) - Whether the project is discoverable (enabled) in MapRoulette.
 ## Example

 The following command will upload EdgeCrossingEdge & SinkIsland checks to the `checks_example_project` Project on maproulette.org.